 Through a series of design- and project-based classes integrated with their other coursework, students build a project portfolio throughout their studies, which is then capped by a senior design project.

-For more detailed information about the Audio and Music Engineering Program here at Rochester, check out the AME Curriculum Guides below (PDF) and and the program objectives page in the Quick Links below.
+For more detailed information about the Audio and Music Engineering Program here at Rochester, check out the AME Curriculum Guide below (PDF) and and the program objectives page in the Quick Links below.

 **Please note that the AME Curriculum was revised substantially in 2021.
 AME majors in the class of 2023 and beyond must satisfy the new revised requirements set forth in this edition of the AME Curriculum Guide.